usman133/Conversion-App/README.md

 **How to run?**
 1. Click on the green button the in the top right called 'Code'.
 2. From the dropdown, click on 'Download ZIP'.
-3. Unzip and load the downloaded folder into your local development envronment.
+3. Unzip and load the downloaded folder into your local development environment.
 4. Launch 'Index.html' page in your browser.
 5. Log in using one of the following credentials: